 What this tells you:

-This graph shows only one dimension - behavioral indicating that you are action -oriented without necessarily connecting to your understanding about this aspect.
-You might use this information to seek ways to expand your comprehension of this topic.
-We don't have enough data to report on how you feel about this aspect.
+This graph shows only one dimension - behavioral indicating that you are action- oriented.
+We don't have enough data to report on your feelings about or understanding of this topic.

-YOUR SMI RESPONSES INDICATE
+YOUR SMI RESPONSES INDICATE THAT you